tonaljs/tonal/README.md

 This library is evolving with this ideas in mind:

 - Functional: no classes, no side effects, no mutations.
 Just functions, data-in data-out.
 Most of the functions has the data to operate on as last argument and lot of functions are currified.
 - Notes and intervals are represented with strings, instead of objects.
-Easy and concise code.
-- Small and fast
+- Carefully written: small, fast and modular.
-- Modular
 - Different notations: scientific notation by default.
-Helmholtz coming.
-Change it easily.
+Helmholtz coming soon.
-- Documented: all public functions are documented inside the code.
-Aside the generated documentation (in API.md file) a 'usage' guides are provided for each module.
+- Documented: all public functions are fully documented inside the code.
+Read the generated API documentation [here](http://danigb.github.io/tonal/api/)
 - Learneable: since all the modules share the same philosophy is easy to work with them.
-- Tested: carefully tested with coverage support.
+- Tested: every public method is tested with coverage support.
 - Advanced features: chord and scale detection, binary sets, chord progressions, key signatures...

 ## Why